factoriolib/flib/docs/gui-styles.md

-FLib includes several GUI styles for your use and convenience.
+flib includes several GUI styles for your use and convenience.
 For help and information on how to use these styles effectively, refer to the [work-in-progress GUI style guide](https://github.com/raiguard/Factorio-SmallMods/wiki/GUI-Style-Guide).

 **IMPORTANT:** Modifying these styles in any way will modify them for all mods using them.
 Therefore, unless you are specifically creating a GUI skin mod, **DO NOT MODIFY THESE STYLES!** Instead, create your own new styles using these styles as parents, then modify those new styles as you wish.